 Kinase activity assays

 Kinase activity is mainly analysed with sandwich assays measuring the phosphorylation change of a substrate, as shown in the application note Analysis of ERK1/2, p38αβγ and STAT3 phosphorylation with the THUNDER™ TR-FRET cellular kinase immunoassays.
 Competition assays can be employed as well to monitor different products generated by the reaction (e.g. ADP).
 Alternatively, a ﬂuorescently labelled kinase substrate and a lanthanide labelled anti-phospho antibody are used (fig. 8), as shown in the application note “LanthaScreen TR-FRET tyrosine kinase and protein kinase C assay”.
 These methods can also be applied to proteases and ubiquitination.
 For more information on kinase activity detection visit our blog post “Kinase assays”.

 Assays to study G-Protein Coupled Receptors (GPCRs) can either be mechanistic or functional.
 Functional assays focus mainly on secondary messenger quantification (e.g. IP1 or cAMP), as these may accumulate in the cell as a consequence of the activity of specific inhibitors.
 Accordingly, second messengers are used as a readout, since their concentration correlates with ligand binding and receptor engagement.
 This is shown in the application notes “HTRF IP-One assay used for functional screening” and “GPCR activation is measured using Cisbio's cAMP and IP1 HTRF HTplex cell based assay”.
 Mechanistic assays focus on receptor organization and oligomerization on the cell membrane to mediate signaling.

 The analysis of downstream signaling products can be used to identify aberrant pathways, possibly playing a role in neurologic, metabolic and inflammatory diseases.
 Time-resolved FRET can be used to test the efficacy of compounds specifically targeting these diseases.
-Application examples include “Development of a rapid HTRF insulin assay” for metabolic diseases, in particular diabetes mellitus and “Detection of human tau protein aggregation” in neurodegenerative diseases, and Excellent assay performance of THUNDER™ TR-FRET cell-based cytokine assays performed on the PHERAstar FSX for cytokine quantification in different diseases.
+Application examples include “Development of a rapid HTRF insulin assay” for metabolic diseases, in particular diabetes mellitus, “Detection of human tau protein aggregation” in neurodegenerative diseases, and Excellent assay performance of THUNDER™ TR-FRET cell-based cytokine assays performed on the PHERAstar FSX for cytokine quantification in different diseases.